 Jordan holds a degree in Economics & Political Science from West Virginia University.

-Sr. Mgr.
-Food Safety & Quality Latin America
+Senior Manager Food safety and Quality Latin America

 The Hershey Company

 Dr Liliana Casal- Wardle is the Senior Manager Food Safety & Quality for Latin America for The Hershey Company.
 In this role she is responsible for Hershey owned facilities, comanufacturers, copackers, suppliers, licensees, food service partners and distributors in Latin America, for manufactured products that are sold in the region or imported to the US.

 She is a result driven professional with expertise in global quality and food safety, strong leadership skills and a multicultural experience of living and working in Argentina, Brazil, Australia and the United States.

 Accomplished in assessing, developing, implementing strong food safety and quality-oriented policies, and programs for Hershey plants, comanufacturers, copackers, suppliers and distributors.